 Improve Your Dental Routine

 It is critical to brush your teeth for two minutes twice a day.
 It is also important to floss once a day to remove food and bacteria between your teeth.
-If you find that brushing and flossing are difficult due to your Parkinson’s symptoms, we have created this Dental Worksheet (1277 downloads) with suggestions for modifying your oral care.
+If you find that brushing and flossing are difficult due to your Parkinson’s symptoms, we have created this Dental Worksheet with suggestions for modifying your oral care.

 Watch this quick video: What’s a Simple, Daily Oral Hygiene Plan for People with Parkinson’s?